I have been licensed since 1977 with license nr: 125 in Iceland.

 The photo on the top row is from my home town Akureyri in Eyjafjörður on the northern coast of Iceland and is from 29th december 2008.

-Direct QSL with SAE and the minimum 1 valid IRC or 3 USD will be answered direct.
-(Sorry but after the latest postal increase, 2 USD is no longer sufficient).
+Direct cards with SAE and the minimum 1 valid IRC or 3 USD will be answered direct.
+(Sorry but after the latest postage increase, 2 USD are no longer sufficient).

-Direct QSL cards with SAE and without returne postage will be answered via the Bureau.
+Direct cards with SAE, but without return postage will be answered via bureau.

-Direct QSL cards without SAE and returne postage will be answered via the Bureau.
+Direct cards without SAE and return postage will be answered via the Bureau.

 RETURN - NOT IN LOG / REJECTED ON eQSL